GameLord2011/GameLord2011/README.md

 - I break basic programming rules :trollface:
 - I am the 20'th person to ever run the 2013 Minecraft april fools update.
 - I HATE usb household.
+- I'm a christian.
+(I don't know how I forgot to mention that)

 ---